Alcones1/nr1-pathpoint/README.md

 ### <a id="Stages"></a>Stages ###

+Stages are the principal parts of the Journey.
+They are defined as either a Person or a Process Stage and made to show the complete health, congestion, count and Infrastructure state.

 The different stages of a Pathpoint, will allow you to see the business processes at a high level, and notice how for each commercial stage, different services and methods are presented at the system level.
 Based on business information, PathPoint previews latency indicators.

 And the information related to a particular stage, including the errors for each one of them, can be viewed on REAL TIME at a high level.